ItsManueh/NS-AIO/README.md

 If you use SX CORE dont use boot.dat modified from this repository is unnecessary 🤥

-Remember to edit license.rename to license.dat
+Remember to edit licensedat.rename to license.dat

 --------------------------------------------